 Episcopal Cyclists Raise Money and Build Networks for Ministry

 Five years ago, the Episcopalian South Shore Bike Ride began as a way for Christ Church, Babylon to raise money to sponsor a single day of building to support Habitat for Humanity of Suffolk County.
 Along the way, cyclists would meet and learn a little about their neighboring parishes.
 Today, the annual ride supports two or three build days per year and has developed into a collaborative network that showcases and supports ministries along the south shore.

 Video News: Community Leaders, Students Vow to Take Action Against Opioid Epidemic

-Bishop Provenzano and several other clergy from the Episcopal Diocese of Long Island will join a multi-faith group focused on combatting the opioid epidemic on Long Island.
-The group, Long Island Congregations, Associations, and Neighborhoods (LI-CAN), hosts its first event, “Action Against Opioids”, on Wednesday at 7:30 pm at St. Anthony's High School in South Huntington.
+Bishop Provenzano and several other clergy from the Episcopal Diocese of Long Island joined over 1,200 community leaders and students at a forum focused on combatting the opioid epidemic on Long Island at St. Anthony's High School on April 26 .